Strength in Unity, Excellence in Education

 Here, students have a computer, printer, aboriginal art and artifacts.
 Every Wednesday and Thursday students stay back in the homework centre to complete homework and assignments.

-Students performed a contemporary Aboriginal dance at Schools Spectacular.
-They were choreographed by Francis Rings from Bangarra.
+Our Aboriginal students have participated in a dance at Schools Spectacular, choreographed by Francis Rings from Bangarra.
 The group performed a Bangarra piece, Lead.
 This was shown on the ABC.
-The teachers credit union kindly donated 20 free tickets for the parents to see the event at the Sydney Entertainment Centre.

 We also work closely with the Aboriginal community, supported by Mel Brown.

 Important indigenous days, such as Sorry Day, Reconciliation Day and NAIDOC Week, are celebrated at our school.
 We take these opportunities to educate the school community about Aboriginal culture.